-Metropolitan transportation business tax (MTA surcharge) Article 33 section 1505-a the counties of New York, Bronx, Kings, Queens, Richmond, Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester.
+Metropolitan transportation business tax (MTA surcharge) Article 33 section 1505-a

+Any insurance corporation taxable under Article 33 that does business, employs capital, owns or leases property, or maintains an office in the Metropolitan Commuter Transportation District (MCTD) must file Form CT-33-M, Insurance Corporation MTA Surcharge Return, and pay the MTA surcharge imposed by section 1505-a.
+The MCTD includes the counties of New York, Bronx, Kings, Queens, Richmond, Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester.
 Corporations not doing business in the MCTD must disclaim liability for the tax surcharge by marking an X in the No box on page 1 of Form CT-33.
 They are not required to file Form CT-33-M.